This is a supporting legal document which you should read before completing an application form.

 8.4 In respect of a bid document, a statement that a particular requirement will be met is not, in itself, sufficient; you must be prepared to provide supporting information.

-8.6 All applications are to be submitted on the current version of the Skills & Training PDF application form, downloadable from citb.co.uk website and submitted by email to email@example.com
+8.6 All applications are to be submitted on the current version of the Skills and Training PDF application form which can be found on the CITB website at citb.co.uk website and submitted by email to firstname.lastname@example.org

 8.8 Bidders should allow enough time to deliver any bid by the deadline.
 The risk of non or late receipt by CITB of any bid is at the bidder’s risk.